sharvesh-debug/keeper-App/README.md

 # keeper-App
-keeper App builded with react js
+keeper App builded with react js here is codesandbox link https://t3p3rs.csb.app/ there is separate components(note.jsx,delete.jsx,component.jsx) linked with App.jsx free to fork it...